 If they’re going to use it for recreational purposes away from the lineups, however, then by all means, go ahead.
 The Boost e-Fin can also be used even if there are no waves.

-Now, in another surfer’s point of view, this electric surfboard fin will not be welcomed with open arms in the lineup.
+Now, from another surfer’s point of view, this electric surfboard fin will not be welcomed with open arms in the lineup.
 Surfers respect other surfers who ride fair and straight, so if you want to make friends, you should think twice about using the Boost Fin.
 If you keep out-paddling everyone and powering your way in the lineup, there’s a big chance you’ll get in an ‘accident’, especially if you’re in hardcore surfing spots like Steamer Lane and El Granada.

 It’s true, the world of surfing can be complicated.
-Surfing purists fight off any kind of innovative features, but if you show them real power and technology, well, they kind of change their mind.
+Surfing purists fight off any kind of innovative features, but if you show them real power and technology, well, they kind of change their minds.
 (Kind of what happened with e-Foils, today, it’s one of the must-haves in the surfing category.)
 This is another reason why the Boost Fin may not sit well with other surfers.
 You see, it has power, but it’s not the kind of power they want.
-In other words, if you’re a newbie, this fin can be considered as a cheating or a kook device.
+In other words, if you’re a newbie, this fin can be considered as cheating or a kook device.

 Here’s another point to take.
 If you’re a beginner, will this electric surfboard fin make you a better surfer?
 Not really.